vryy/4C/CONTRIBUTING.md

 [↑ Contents](#contents)

 ### Merging a Merge Request

-Before a merge request is merged, we recommend using `git rebase -i` to squash your feature branch into the smallest number of logical commits.
-Much of the time this will just mean a single commit, but you may wish to keep more than one &mdash; for instance, have the majority of your feature addition in one commit, but keep some performance tweaks separate in another commit, in case it becomes necessary to revert the performance tweaks later while keeping the rest of the feature.

 Once the feature branch is ready to be merged, use the "Merge" button on the merge request page on GitLab.